-The majority of the notional amount of the fair value hedging activity relates to entering into receive-fixed, pay-floating interest rate swaps primarily to synthetically convert non-callable fixed-rate debt to floating-rate debt for liquidity management purposes.
-For the remaining fair value hedges, Northwest FCS enters into receive-fixed, pay-floating swaps to align its equity positioning with its overall risk management strategy.
+The majority of the notional amount of the fair value hedging activity relates to entering into receive-fixed, pay-floating swaps to align its equity positioning with its overall risk management strategy.
+For the remaining fair value hedges, Northwest FCS enters into receive-fixed, payfloating interest rate swaps primarily to synthetically convert non-callable fixed-rate debt to floating-rate debt for liquidity management purposes.
 Northwest FCS includes the gain or loss on the hedged items in the same line item (interest expense) as the offsetting loss or gain on the related interest rate swaps.
 The following amounts were recorded on the balance sheet related to fair value hedges:

-Carrying amount of the hedged item

-December 31, 2020 2019 2018

-Note payable to CoBank, ACB \$ 401,769 \$ 621,949 \$ 551,268

-Cumui Cumulative amount of fair value hedging adjustment included in the carrying amount of the hedged item December 31, 2020 2019 2018 Note payable to CoBank, ACB \$ 11,769 \$ 6,949 \$ (4,732)
+Carrying amount of the hedged item December 31, 2021 2020 2019 Note payable to CoBank, ACB \$ 144,066 \$ 401,769 \$ 621,949 Cum ulative amount of fair value h ded in the carrying of the hedged item December 31, 2021 2020 2019 Note payable to CoBank, ACB \$ 4,066 \$ 11,769 \$ 6,949